launchquickly/j8ia/docs/ch6/README.md

 Multi-level grouping is possible using multiple nested groupingBy to define multi-level criteria where n-level groupings have a result of n-level Map modeling an n-level tree structure.

+### Partitioning

+A special case of grouping.

+- **partitioningBy** method takes a predicate called a *partioning function* that classifies elements of a stream into either a true or a false group
+- **partitioningBy** method that takes a second argument will use this to perform a further collector operation on all elements in the stream classified into the same partition